AMSAT-NA/PacSatFSKBoard/NOTES.md

 and I can't find anything wrong.
 I'll verify on another board later to see if it's an issue with that chip.
 Maybe it got blown when the various SPI things were messed up.

+Fix the watchdog jumper or order the right part.

 # Not going to do